rerdavies/ToobAmp/README.md

 ### v1.1.65
 New in this release:
 - TooB Neural Amp Modeler: New "Threaded" control, which allows NAM to use multiple CPU cores for processing.
+- Dynamically load a76-optimized plugin code when running on a Raspberry 5.
+Provides major performance improvements for TooB Neural Amp Modeler, and other plugins.

 ### v1.1.64
 New in this release: